Making a VM preemptible

 --name

 : Name of the preemptible VM.
-The naming requirements are as follows:- The name must be from 3 to 63 characters long.
+The naming requirements are as follows:- It must be 2 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.